-Of course the beach is one of the main attractions in Cape Bridgewater.
-There’s a small cafe next to the parking lot if you would like to grab a bite or drink while you enjoy the scenery.
+Of course, the beach is one of the main attractions in Cape Bridgewater.
+There’s a small cafe next to the parking lot if you want to grab a bite or drink while enjoying the scenery.

 The Seal Colony

-The Seal Walk to the seal colony in Cape Bridgewater starts close to the parking lot.
-A round trip to the seal colony is approximately 5 kms and should take about 2-3 hours.
-If you don’t have the luxury of time at Cape Bridgewater, like we did, there are a couple of seal colonies on Kangaroo Island that you can look forward to visiting.
+The Seal Walk to the Seal colony in Cape Bridgewater starts close to the parking lot.
+A round trip to the seal colony is approximately 5 km and should take about 2-3 hours.
+If you don’t have the luxury of time at Cape Bridgewater, as we did, there are a couple of seal colonies on Kangaroo Island that you can look forward to visiting.

 Do not try driving to the seal colony if Google Maps advises you.
 There is no road.

 Take the Blowholes Road from Bridgewater Road and drive till the very end.
 There, where the wind farm is located, are the Cape Bridgewater blowholes.
-This limestone cliff, with jagged rocks and powerful waves are beautiful sight.
+This limestone cliff, with jagged rocks and powerful waves, is a beautiful sight.

 For those interested, here are some more photos of Cape Bridgewater.

 The drive to Mount Gambier from Cape Bridgewater is just over 100 km and should take a little over an hour.
 This drive was one of the most beautiful drives in my opinion.
 And not because of any natural views, but because of something man-made.